Top 10 Graphic Design Movies Every Designer Should Watch

 - A128 is sort of a reality movie telling about the aspirations and challenges faced by young illustrators.
 It tells about the power of illustration to impact the lives of artists and their audience.

 - Drew: The Man Behind the Poster tells the story of Drew Struzan, one of the biggest influencers in movie poster history.
-He illustrated the promotional posters for iconic movies like Indiana Jones, Back to the Future, and the original Star Wars trilogy.
+He illustrated the promotional banners and posters for iconic movies like Indiana Jones, Back to the Future, and the original Star Wars trilogy.
 Also, Drew Struzan happens to be the man behind multiple books and album covers.

 - 100 Years of Beauty playlist on YouTube delivers the exciting time-study of how notions of beauty have been changing in different countries over a century.